Yoshkar-Ola: History

 During the Soviet era, especially after World War II, the city was a regional industrial and transport center and grew to its current size.

 The collapse of the Soviet Union removed support for state enterprises, and led to the shutdown of most manufacturing activity in the area.
 Much of the city's economic activity was supported by shuttle traders who would transport (often counterfeit) goods from the bustling markets of Moscow to Yoshkar-Ola's bazaars.
 The sharp decline in living standards led to the emigration of specialized professionals to larger cities in Russia.

 Geography

 The Malaya Kokshaga River runs through the city.

+Time zone

+Yoshkar-Ola is located in the MSK time zone (Moscow time).
+The offset of the applicable time relative to UTC is +3:00 In accordance with the applicable time and longitude, the average solar noon in Yoshkar-Ola occurs at 11:48.

 Administrative and municipal status

 Yoshkar-Ola is the capital of the Mari El Republic.
 Within the framework of administrative divisions, it is, together with ten rural localities, incorporated as the city of republic significance of Yoshkar-Ola —an administrative unit with the status equal to that of the districts.
 As a municipal division, the city of republic significance of Yoshkar-Ola is incorporated as Yoshkar-Ola Urban Okrug.